Gp2mv3/firebase-studio/README.md

 ### Proxy

-Simply load the proxy, in the `proxy` folder, run:
+Simply load the proxy, in the `proxy` folder, run (after `npm install`):
 ```
 cd proxy
+npm install # Only needed once

 npm start
 ```

 ### Client

-In dev, you can simply use `npm start` in the client folder:
+In dev, you can simply use `npm start` (after `npm install`) in the client folder:
 ```
 cd client
+npm install # Only needed once
 npm start
 ```

-In prod, compile the application with `npm build` and host the content of the build folder on any static file hosting:
+In prod, compile the application with `npm build` (after `npm install`) and host the content of the build folder on any static file hosting:
 ```
 cd client
+npm install # Only needed once
 npm build
 ```